-If you suspect that you have a problem with pests such as wasps nests, mice, rats etc please contact the Buildings department at Church House Oxford, who will arrange for a licensed pest control officer to call at the property and deal with the problem.
-The cost of pest control currently lies with the Board.
+If you are unable to resolve a problem with pests such as wasps nests, mice, rats etc please contact the Property Department at Church House Oxford, will arrange for a licensed pest control officer to call at the property and deal with the problem.

-17 COMPLAINTS PROCEDURE
+16 COMPLAINTS PROCEDURE

-The Glebe & Buildings department is committed to providing a high class service and using good local tradesmen, wherever possible.
-However, with the volume of work carried out by the Buildings department, it is inevitable that occasionally things do not always go to plan.
-If you are concerned with the performance of particular contractors or tradesmen, please contact the Diocesan Surveyor in the first instance.
+The Property Department is committed to providing a high-class service and using good local tradesmen, wherever possible.
+However, with the volume of work conducted by the Property Department, it is inevitable that occasionally things do not always go to plan.
+If you are concerned with the performance of a staff member a particular contractor or tradesmen, please contact the Diocesan Surveyor in the first instance.
 Should you have any issues which cannot be resolved with the Diocesan Surveyor, then the issue can be escalated by contacting your Archdeacon.